 The researchers state that their findings will be of relevance to the next round of technology appraisals by the National Institute for Health and Care Excellence and could lead to important changes to the way wet AMD is treated.
 In the meantime, for an older person starting a course of Lucentis or Avastin, it will be important to explain the trade-off between the number of injections, and the chances of developing geographic atrophy and dying in two years.

-Explore further: Avastin and Lucentis are equivalent in treating age-related macular degeneration
+Explore further: Avastin has similar effect to Lucentis in treating wet age-related macular degeneration